softindex/datakernel/examples/bytebuf/README.md

 }
 ```

-If you run the third ByteBuf queue example, you'll receive the following output:
+If you run the **ByteBuf Queue Example**, you'll receive the following output:
 ```
 bufs:2 bytes:7